 Body image aside, the explore tab is the biggest time suck of all.
 Why not try using social media less?
-Try Moment app to see how many hours you spend on which apps in a day.
+Check your screen time stats in the settings of your phone to see how many hours you spend on which apps in a day.
 It’s fascinating and eye-opening.

 Here’s a screenshot from my ‘explore’ tab on Instagram from today.
 Even though I don’t follow any accounts like this, because I’m interested in health, this is what the search engine assumes ‘health’ looks like.

 Step 2.
 Unsubscribe from all the social media accounts that make you feel unworthy